Page Loading Speed and Conversion

-And, finally, check your website with Google Speed Test, and you’ll see all parts you can improve.
+And, finally, check your website with Google Speed Test, and you’ll see all the parts you can improve.

-Now we see that conversion rate depends on page loading speed.
+Now we see that the conversion rate depends on page loading speed.
 The faster is your website, the more chances you have to get the high conversion rate.

 And, also, mobile devices must be taken into consideration.
 If we don’t pay attention to their traffic, we lose potential customers.
 That’s why we should follow several recommendations for a website: